Steven Brian Pennell

-Steven Brian Pennell (November 22, 1957 – March 14, 1992), known as The Route 40 Killer, was Delaware's only known serial killer, convicted of the murders of two New Castle County, Delaware women and suspected of killing three others.
+Steven Brian Pennell (November 22, 1957 – March 14, 1992), known as The Route 40 Killer, was an American serial killer.
+He was Delaware's only known serial killer in modern history, being convicted of the murders of two New Castle County, Delaware women and suspected of killing three others.
 He abducted most of his victims from U.S. Route 40, near Bear.

-First murders
+Murders

 Shirley Ellis

 The first victim was 23-year-old Shirley Anna Ellis, a nurse.
-On November 29, 1987, she left Wilmington Hospital around 6 PM, where she was aiding an AIDS patient, catching a lift on her way home on Route 40.
+On November 29, 1987, she left Wilmington Hospital around 6 PM, where she was assisting an AIDS patient, catching a lift on her way home on Route 40.
 Her body was later found by the roadside by two boys.
 She was partially nude, her legs spread out, hands and feet tied with adhesive tape.
 There were no signs of sexual assault, but she had been seriously abused, with her killer tying a string around her neck and hitting her head with a hammer before she died.